 L-150 Library Instruction Lab: A space for teaching, library instruction, technology use and study.
 During times when the facility is not scheduled for instruction, it is mainly used by students to work and study in, and can be booked for occasional group teaching, library staff training, technology use and other uses that fit within the library’s mission and vision.
 The Library Lab can be booked by liaison librarians.
 This is first come first serve, however first priority is given to library instruction provided by Library Staff at CBU.

-Access Copyright's Title Search Permissions Tool: allows you to check if the title you are interested in copying is covered under our Access Copyright License.
+Access Copyright's Title Search Permissions Tool: This tool allows you to verify if the title you are interested in copying is covered under our Access Copyright License.

-Open Access: visit this site to find out more about open access publications, open education resources and more.
+Open Access: Visit this website to discover open access publications, open education resources and more.